cshorv/analogic-docs/docs/source/widgets.rst

 -  type\ **:** Type of Widget
 -  hideIfNoData\ **:** boolean if true the widget will hide with empty content
--  visible: if widget visible (flag)
--  width: width of the button (%), if hasLayout == true, default: 50%
--  height\ **:** height of widget
--  marginLeft: pixel count of margin position
--  marginRight: pixel count of margin position
--  marginTop: pixel count of margin position
--  marginBottom: pixel count of margin position
 -  listen: {event, method} events for the widget listen to and method to do
 -  skin: Selected button skin